The Best Fly Fishing Movies in 2023

 A River Runs Through It

-A River Runs Through It is, without doubt, one of the best fly fishing films ever made and probably the most iconic at the same time!
-Based on a book by John Maclean, directed by Robert Redford, and starring Brad Pitt and Tom Skerritt, this fishing movie is about two brothers who grow up fly fishing in Montana under the instruction of their father.
+A River Runs Through It is, without doubt, one of the best fly fishing films ever made and probably the most iconic simultaneously!
+Based on a book by John Maclean, directed by Robert Redford, and starring Brad Pitt and Tom Skerritt, this fishing movie is about two brothers who grow up fly fishing in Montana under their father’s instruction.

-The beautiful scenery of Montana captured in this fly fishing movie is simply stunning, to the point that I actually flew to Montana to go fly fishing there because of it.
-This movie has without a doubt inspired thousands of fishing trips to Montana but there is more to it than brown & rainbow trout and the rivers that go with them.
+The beautiful scenery of Montana captured in this fly-fishing movie is simply stunning, to the point that I flew to Montana to go fly fishing there because of it.
+This movie has, without a doubt, inspired thousands of fishing trips to Montana, but there is more to it than brown & rainbow trout and the rivers that go with them.

-This movie is about the connection between the two brothers formed by fly fishing which simply can not be broken.
-No matter where in the world they are, fly fishing brings them together.
+This movie is about the connection between the two brothers formed by fly fishing, which can not be broken.
+No matter where they are, fly fishing brings them together.
 It also tells the history of that time in Montana, how family life worked back then, and fly fishing’s connection to religion.

-This is a must-watch film for all fly fishermen out there and it is based on a true story in the way that it is a semi-autobiographical book from John Maclean.
+This is a must-watch film for all fly fishermen.
+It is based on a true story, a semi-autobiographical book by John Maclean.

 Where The Yellowstone Goes